SansGuidon/bookmarks/README.md

 * [aviaryan/awesome-no-login-web-apps](https://github.com/aviaryan/awesome-no-login-web-apps) - Web Apps that work without login
 * [Dan Pollock](http://someonewhocares.org/hosts/) - the host file you need to make the internet not suck (as much)
 * [Electronic Frontier Foundation](https://www.eff.org/) - EFF is working to protect our fundamental rights regardless of technology, to educate the press, policymakers and the general public about civil liberties issues related to technology, and to act as a defender of those liberties.
+* [Terms of Service; Didn't Read](https://tosdr.org/) - I have read and agree to the Terms” is the biggest lie on the web.
+They fix it

 # Productivity
 > Tips